 Our fellows gain experience by treating a complex and diverse patient population in various clinical settings.
 Fellows divide their time at four training sites throughout the year.
-One month of academic time are specifically allocated for independent research and development.

 In addition to clinical responsibilities, fellows are expected to attend weekly didactic lectures, teaching rounds, monthly journal club meetings, grand rounds, and mortality and morbidity conferences.
 We also encourage our fellows to register and attend relevant national pain conferences and workshops.

 Stanford Medicine Outpatient Center

 Pain Clinic, Clinic Procedures, Ultrasound Procedures, and O.R Procedures

 - 2 Months